Joeyipp/rl-stock-trading/README.md

 ### Data Collection

 This repo is self-contained with data.
-To self-collect data for your own stock data, navigate to `utils/collect_data.py` and modify accordingly.
+To self-collect for your own stock data, navigate to `utils/collect_data.py` and modify accordingly.

 ### References